Minor projects

 The works will be carried out between 7am - 5pm Monday to Friday, and 7am - 1pm on Saturday.

-Works should be completed by the end of April 2025, weather permitting
+Works have been delayed by the recent inclement weather.
+They are now expected to be completed by the end of May 2025, weather permitting.

 As part of Woollahra Council’s Play Space Strategy 2023 Program, Council is upgrading the playground in Spring Street Reserve, Paddington.